scylladb/scylladb-feature-store/docs/source/getting-started.md

-# Get started

-## ScyllaDB feature store example (online storage)
+# ScyllaDB for training data
 This example project demonstrates a machine learning feature store use case for ScyllaDB.

-You'll set up a database with flight feature data and use ScyllaDB to analyze flight delays.
+You'll set up a database with flight feature data and use ScyllaDB to train a model using decision tree classification.

 ## Clone the repository
 ```bash